-Inverness Botanic Gardens is peaceful spot where you can snap away with abandon. might be the answer.
+Inverness Botanic Gardens is a peaceful spot where you can snap away.
 From its Tropical House and wildflower meadow to its Cactus House, there are lots of opportunities to discover new and exotic plants from across the globe, and with free entry what’s not to love?

 The Ness Islands that sit in the middle of the River Ness are a picture-perfect paradise for photographers.
 As the temperatures rise, the rhododendrons will be sure to take centre stage with lively displays of colour, before transforming into a winter wonderland with a festive display of twinkling lights.

 Fairy Glen Falls is like stepping into a real-life fairytale!
 Snap away until your heart’s content to capture its raw beauty.
 It is also believed that the Fairy Glen was once the scene of a well-dressing ceremony, where the children of the village decorated the pool to ensure that the fairies kept the water supply clean.

 Dunfermline has become Scotland’s 8th city.
 It was awarded city status as part of HM The Queen’s Platinum Jubilee.
 Formerly Scotland’s ancient capital, Dunfermline is a city rich in history and aesthetic charm.